spiral/docs/docs/en/http/routing.md

 ## Installation

-By default, the router component is installed in Spiral Framework, but if you want to use it in your custom build, use composer to install the router component.
+By default, the router component is installed in Spiral, but if you want to use it in your custom build, use composer to install the router component.

 ```terminal
 composer require spiral/router